AbstractSDK/abstract/docs/src/3_framework/1_abstract_sdk.md

 The Abstract SDK is at the core of the Abstract development platform.
 It's a modular smart-contract framework designed to simplify and accelerate the development of CosmWasm dApps.
 It does this by prioritizing re-usability and composability through an account-abstraction oriented architecture.

 From a high-level perspective, smart-contracts built with abstract can use on-chain dependencies (other smart-contracts) to isolate specific functionalities.
-In this way a smart-contract built with the Abstract SDK can explicitly define its dependencies and use them to perform complex multi-contract interactions with very minimal code.
-This in turn allows you to focus on the novel functionality of your application without inheriting the complexity of the underlying infrastructure.
+In this way, a smart-contract built with the Abstract SDK can explicitly define its dependencies and use them to perform complex multi-contract interactions with very minimal code.
+This, in turn, allows you to focus on the novel functionality of your application without inheriting the complexity of the underlying infrastructure.

 ## Visual Example

 Visually this can be represented as an application, for example an `Autocompounder`, that has a dependency on one or multiple other smart-contracts.
-In this case a `Dex` and `Staking` module.
+In this case a `Dex` and `Staking` contract.

 ```mermaid
 flowchart LR